 Interval trainings work off something called an RPE (Rate of Perceived Exertion) scale which is essentially a way to determine how hard you think you’re working.
-An RPE of 10 would mean that you couldn’t put in anymore effort even if a gun was to your head and an RPE of 0 is laying down in bed asleep.
+An RPE of 10 would mean that you couldn’t put in anymore effort and an RPE of 0 is the equivalent to resting on the couch.
 This means that you don’t necessarily need to go faster if you’re being challenged by running uphill.
 It’s all based upon how you feel and is therefore, completely individual and malleable based upon your body.

 An example of interval training would be something similar to this: